In Short

 - stealing money or intellectual property from the business.

 If the dispute cannot be resolved easily, you may consider resigning from the directorship.
-Whether you are able to do this will depend on other factors, such as the financial success of the company.
+Whether you are able to do this will depend on various factors, including the financial success of the company.

 If you are also a shareholder, you could consider selling your shareholding as well as resigning from the directorship.
 The company’s constitution will set out the rules under which this can occur.
-You should get an independent valuer to value the company so you have an accurate indication of any potential selling figures if needed.
+To ensure transparency and fairness, it is advisable to engage an independent valuer to value the company so you have an accurate indication of the value of your shares if needed.

-Depending on your situation, you could also consider buying out the other shareholders and remaining in the company.
+Alternatively, depending on your situation, you could also consider buying out the other shareholders and remain in the company.
+This approach could resolve the dispute and allow you to remain actively engaged in the company’s operations.

 4. Voluntary Administration